China envoy heads for Syria in stepped-up diplomacy

 "The political ecology in the Middle East is extremely frail, a tangled mess of thousands of years of ethnic and religious conflict," the People's Daily said on Thursday.

-World powers must realize this and handle bloodshed in Syria and Middle East tension with a sense of realism, it said.
+World powers must realise this and handle bloodshed in Syria and Middle East tension with a sense of realism, it said.

 The People's Daily said the United States wanted to establish a friendly government in Syria to counter the influence of its "old enemy" in the region, Iran.